 Automatic code generation development process and tools [MGT, SDP; SRR, PDR].

-The supplier shall define in the SDP the verification and validation strategy for automatic code generation as a result of the trade off between the qualification of the code generation toolchain and the end to end validation strategy of the software item, or any combination thereof, in relation with ECSS-Q-ST-80 clause 6.2.8.
+The supplier shall define in the SDP the verification and validation strategy for automatic code generation as a result of the trade-off between the qualification of the code generation toolchain and the end to end validation strategy of the software item, or any combination thereof, in relation with ECSS-Q-ST-80 clause 6.2.8.

 Automatic code generation verification and validation strategy [MGT, SDP; SRR, PDR].